rach0022/giftr-spa/README.md

 ### Logical Steps To Take Next:
 - [ ] align the main and aside list/forms together to look less weird in both desktop and mobile view
-- [ ] addd form validation to add gift form
+- [ ] add form validation to add gift form
-- [ ] addd form validation to add friend form
+- [ ] add form validation to add friend form
 - [ ] add better formatting to the list items, and make the application not scrollable and make it so that the main an d aside can appear on a phone screen together
 - [x] add the cancel button to both forms
 - [x] add a message to the person/ gift list to show it is empty